When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Sensory Toys FAQs

-Sensory play is important for 1-year-olds as it helps them explore their world and develop cognitive, linguistic, social, emotional, physical, and creative skills.
-It supports brain development by providing opportunities for discovery and experimentation.
+Sensory play helps 1-year-olds explore their world.
+It develops cognitive, linguistic, social, and physical skills.
+It supports brain development by building nerve connections through discovery and experimentation.

-Good sensory toys for 1-year-olds include textured balls, soft blocks, squeeze toys, musical instruments, water play mats, and simple puzzles.
-Look for toys that stimulate the senses with different textures, colors, sounds, and movements.
+Great options include textured balls, soft blocks, musical instruments, and water play mats.
+Look for toys that engage multiple senses through bright colors, interesting sounds, and varied textures.

 Feedback: Was This Article Helpful?